 To begin, follow the main route south from Taitung on Highway 9 outlined above, but then about 10-15 minutes up Highway 9 after it veers inland from Daren, watch for the little turnoff to County Road 199甲, which also happens to be right on the border between Taitung and Pingtung (屏東縣) counties.
 There is some kind of derelict building right at the turnoff which seemed to be an attraction worth stopping at for local tourists but we couldn’t figure out why.
 It is now labeled Shouka Biker Rest Stp (壽卡鐵馬驛站) on GoogleMaps.

 After you turn left onto the 199, the road winds its way down to the sea, meeting yet another wide open beach with nobody or nothing on it.
 The road changes into the 26 along the coast, and then the 200 when it veers inland again.

 Kenting National Park

 Congratulations!
-You’ve made it to the southern tip of Taiwan, Kenting (墾丁), the nation’s premier beach resort and home of legendary Spring Scream Rock Music Festival.
+You’ve made it to the southern tip of Taiwan, Kenting (墾丁), home to some of the top beaches in Taiwan!

-If you arrived on highway 9, then you’ll first pass a beach popular with locals, South Bay, before getting to the main strip of Kenting Village, the party town, night market, and tourist center of Kenting.
+If you arrived on highway 9 (route #1) coming in from the west, then you’ll first pass a beach popular with locals, South Bay, before getting to the main strip of Kenting Village, the party town, night market, and tourist center of Kenting.

-If you arrived on the slow route, shortly after Longpan Park, you’ll hit the Eluanbi Lighthouseat the Southern tip of Taiwan.
+If you arrived on the backroads route #2 coming in from the east, shortly after Longpan Park, you’ll hit the Eluanbi Lighthouse at the Southern tip of Taiwan.
 After that, you’ll pass a great beach at Sail Rock before reaching Kenting village.